-The latest news about the Boundary forests and watershed.
+The latest news about our work, watersheds, and forests.

 - BFWSS 2025 AGM, Wed, Mar 12, 6-8pmWe are pleased to invite you to the Annual General Meeting (AGM) of the Boundary Forest Watershed Stewardship Society on Wednesday, March 12, from 6:00 to 8:00 PM.
 Location: RDKB Office, 2140 Central Ave, Grand Forks, BC Join via Zoom (link provided upon RSVP) This meeting is open to both members and non-members, and we encourage all who are interested in … Continue reading BFWSS 2025 AGM, Wed, Mar 12, 6-8pm